AlvaroFerGar/moonwalk/README.md

     ```sh
     pip install -r requirements.txt
     ```
-4. Download your favourite moondream model a place it on the models folder.
+4. Download your favourite moondream model and place it on the models folder.
 ## Option A: GUI Mode
 5. Run the application (GUI mode):
     ```sh